 This is for all those who have to have the top of the line, the absolute monsters that do everything up to and including shaming your poorer friends and relations.

 The Microsoft Surface Pro 4 blows away virtually every other tablet on the market, with absolutely monster power and a size that makes it start creeping into laptop territory.
 It’s that versatility, though, that is its true calling card.
 Sometimes you just want a tablet, and sometimes you need a laptop.
 With this, you can have both.

 Of course, the drawback is that it’s super expensive, but if you just gots to have it, then take a deep breath and click on through.

 And this is Apple’s version of a monster.
 The iPad Pro 12.9 offers everything else the previously discussed iPads offer, only in a bigger package.
 It’s powerful as hell, and will do pretty much anything and everything you need it to do.

 Shockingly, the iPad Pro 12.9 almost seems reasonably priced too, especially for an iPad.
-At $879, it’s only a hair more expensive than the iPad Pro 9.7, which is crazy when you consider that its display is over 3” bigger (that’s what she said?)
+It’s only a hair more expensive than the iPad Pro 9.7, which is crazy when you consider that its display is over 3” bigger (that’s what she said?)